harinarayanan-kp/stackup-pixelbyte/README.md

 ## How to configure
 Instructions for setting up project

-> Ensure Node.JS is installed on system
+Ensure Node.JS is installed on system

-> cmd line - "cd trek" to get into project folder
+to get into the project folder, paste this on terminal
+> cd trek

-> cmd line - "npm install react" to initialise the project
+to initialize the project
+> npm install react

 ## How to Run
 Instructions for running